 A few years ago, I was shopping for Christmas presents for a significant other.
 I’m that person who buys gifts for people that I want for myself.
 My gift was a basic technical ice climbing class with SWS Mountain Guides.
 And oh boy, it was an experience.

 On Friday night we drove down to Lee Vining after work for a 7am meeting time outside of Nicely’s, the only restaurant open in Lee Vining this time of year.
-We met our sweet guides, JB and Kenny, distributed gear, introduced ourselves to other members of the course and grabbed a quick breakfast.
+We met our SWS Mountain guides, JB and Kenny.
+They distributed gear while we introduced ourselves to other members of the course.
+We also grabbed a quick breakfast.

 I had such a blast climbing with SWS Mountain Guides, JB and Kenny!
 They were both super stellar and patient guides who knew their stuff.
-The boyfriend and I were a little nervous coming in, but they provided an incredibly safe and welcoming environment for beginning ice climbers.
+My partner and I were a little nervous coming in, but they provided an incredibly safe and welcoming environment for beginning ice climbers.
 They both gave tons of tips on how to improve and what to try next time.
 I highly recommend taking this course if you want to learn, or if you just want to try something different and new!
 I walked away so incredibly jazzed about ice and I’m ready to throw all my money at SWS Mountain Guides for more ice knowledge and for other neat adventures and courses they have too.

-Rock climbing experience is definitely recommended for this trip, although its not necessary.
+Rock climbing experience is recommended for this trip, although its not necessary.
 It was super helpful to have people who knew how to belay to reduce sitting around and waiting time.
 For winters like we’ve been having in California, being in moderately decent hiking shape is great too.
 The approach can be insanely brutal if you’re not prepared.